gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 The existing methods of `GameState` need to be updated to match its new definition.

 So far we haven't talked about how new values of `Entity` are created.
-The are effectively just numbers, but their numerical representation is opaque.
+They are effectively just numbers, but their numerical representation is opaque.
 They must be created with an `EntityAllocator` - another type defined in `entity_table` which allows entity ids to be created and destroyed.
 Update `GameState::new` to create a `Components`, and use an `EntityAllocator` to allocate an `Entity` representing the player.
 Then populate the `GameState` by calling